yatfanlau/JP_Interview_Report/Final_submission/readme.md

+## Note that Part 1, Part 2 and Bonus Q1 are attmpted and the HMC method is included in Part for easier comparison.

 ## Summary of Changes for Intermediate and Final Submission (Part 1)

 For both model, we reorganized the codebase to enhance readability and maintainability.